manoloesparta/hnjournal/README.md

 # Hacker News Journal

 This is a project whose purpose is to store hackernews top articles and be able to view them randomly.
-This comes from the fact that some articles are timeless and can be stored as **historical events** in a fashion like web archive.
+This comes from the fact that some articles are timeless and can be stored in a fashion like a web archive.

 This is divided into three programs